JhouLab/Pi5WebcamRecorder/README.md

 First, make sure you are running this on a Raspberry Pi 5.
 While the code will (sort of) work on a Pi 4, performance will be noticeably worse.

-Hopefully you are working on a machine where someone has already installed all the files and libraries you need.
+Hopefully you are working on a machine where someone has already installed all needed files and libraries.
 If not, skip to the bottom "Installing on a new machine", then come back here when you are done.

 Locate the directory where the program resides.
 If not sure, look here first:
-/home/user/Documents/github/Pi5WebcamRecorder
+/home/jhoulab/Documents/github/Pi5WebcamRecorder

 Now launch the program.
 There are three ways to do this:

     Method 1: For beginners.
-From command line, cd to the program directory, then type: python -m WEBCAM_RECORD.py
+From command line, cd to the program directory, then type: python -m WEBCAM_RECORD

     Method 2: For intermediate users.
-Open Thonny (the Pi's built-in Python IDE).
-Open WEBCAM_RECORD.py, then run it with the triangle "play" button.
-Thonny also has a debugger which is helpful when coding new features or fixing bugs.
+Open Thonny (Pi's built-in Python IDE).
+Open WEBCAM_RECORD.py, then run it with the triangle "Run" button.
+Can also use the "Debug" button, which is helpful when coding.

     Method 3: For advanced users.
 Install PyCharm CE by first installing Pi-Apps, and using Pi-Apps to install PyCharm CE.
 This gives you a much more powerful debugger, albeit with